padiketeku/EnvMonMod/EMM-Prac-1-Intro to Earth Engine.md

 existing National Oceanic and Atmospheric Administration-Advanced Very High Resolution Radiometer (NOAA-AVHRR) derived NDVI.
-The second vegetation layer is the Enhanced Vegetation Index (EVI) that minimizes canopy background variations and maintains sensitivity over dense vegetation conditions.
+The second vegetation layer is the Enhanced Vegetation Index (EVI) that minimises canopy background variations and maintains sensitivity over dense vegetation conditions.
 The EVI also uses the blue band to remove residual atmosphere contamination caused by smoke and sub-pixel thin cloud clouds.
 The MODIS NDVI and EVI products